tmenier/flurl-site/content/docs/configuration.md

 }
 ```

 Both have a default implementation registered globally, and replacing them is possible but not common.
 The default `JsonSerializer` implementation is `NewtonsoftJsonSerializer` that, as you probably guessed, uses the ever popular [Json.NET](https://www.newtonsoft.com/json) library.
-Although it's unlikely that you'd want to _replace_ this implementation, note that it's constructor takes a `Newtonsoft.Json.JsonSerializerSettings` argument, which is a nice hook for tapping into the many [custom serialization settings](https://www.newtonsoft.com/json/help/html/SerializationSettings.htm) that library offers:
+Although it's unlikely that you'd want to _replace_ this implementation, note that its constructor takes a `Newtonsoft.Json.JsonSerializerSettings` argument, which is a nice hook for tapping into the many [custom serialization settings](https://www.newtonsoft.com/json/help/html/SerializationSettings.htm) that library offers:

 ```c#
 FlurlHttp.Configure(settings => {